-Mezzo-Soprano Megan Mikailovna Samarin is returning to Houston Grand Opera for the fourth consecutive season to sing the role of Sesto in Julius Caesar, opening at the Resilience Theatre in the George R. Brown Convention Center, and Carla Mae in the world premiere of Ricky Ian Gordon’s The House Without a Christmas Tree.
-She will also make her Mercury Orchestra debut in "Loving Clara Schumann", a theatrical multi-media project utilizing the music of both Robert and Clara Schumann.
-This summer, Ms. Samarin will be returning to Wolf Trap Opera as Idamante in Mozart’s Idomeneo.
-Concert highlights include Wolf Trap Opera’s Aria Jukebox Concert, Wolf Trap Opera's Vocal Colors Recital at the Philips Collection, and The Richard Tucker Music Foundation Rising Stars Concert in Vail, Colorado.
+Last season, Ms. Samarin was featured at Houston Grand Opera for the fourth consecutive season to sing the role of Sesto in Julius Caesar, opening at the Resilience Theatre in the George R. Brown Convention Center, and Carla Mae in the world premiere of Ricky Ian Gordon’s The House Without a Christmas Tree.
+She made her Mercury Orchestra debut in "Loving Clara Schumann", a theatrical multi-media project utilizing the music of both Robert and Clara Schumann.
+Ms. Samarin returned to Wolf Trap Opera as Idamante in Mozart’s Idomeneo.
+Concert highlights included Wolf Trap Opera’s Aria Jukebox Concert, Wolf Trap Opera’s Vocal Colors Recital at the Philips Collection, and The Richard Tucker Music Foundation Rising Stars Concert in Vail, Colorado.

 Ms. Samarin is a 2017 Gerda Lissner Foundation International Vocal Competition Second Place winner, and performed at Carnegie Hall for the Gerda Lissner Foundation Winners Concert.
 She is a 2016 Sara Tucker Study Grant Award Winner as well as a 2017 District Award winner of the Metropolitan Opera National Council Auditions.
 She was also a finalist in HGO’s Eleanor McCollum Competition Concert of Arias.
 Ms. Samarin is a Shoshana Foundation Richard F. Gold Career Grant recipient for both 2014 and 2016.